attainu/project-manish-nehra-au13/ParkingLot-master/README.md

 This project gives an overview of how we can design a basic parking lot in Python.
 It creates parking lot with given number of slots.

-ParkingLot.py script defines the following functions -
+ParkingLot.py (Which is main executable file)script defines the following functions -

 1. `create_parking_lot n` - Given n number of slots, create a parking lot